aerospike/aerospike-loader/README.md

 <a name="Usage"></a>
 ## Usage
-Use asload script to run this tool using options and data file.
+Use run_loader script to run this tool using options and data file.

-        $ asload <options> <data file names>
+        $ run_loader <options> <data file names>
-* "data file names" can be list of space separated files, or a directory name containing data files.
+"data file names" can be list of space separated files, or a directory name containing data files.
 See "Data Files" section later.
 Different options are explained below:

 <a name="Options"></a>
 ### Options:
- * The command options for aerospike-loader are:
+The command options for aerospike-loader are:

 	-c,--config <arg>                Column definition file name
 	-ec,--abort-error-count <arg>    Error count to abort (default: 0) -et,--expiration-time <arg>      Expiration time of records in seconds(default: never expire) -h,--host <arg>                  Server hostname (default: localhost)
     	-n,--namespace <arg>             Namespace (default: test)
     	-p,--port <arg>                  Server port (default: 3000)
     	-rt,--read-threads <arg>         Number of reader threads (default: Number of cores * 1)